-Cancer Type Therapy Indication Potential for Itraconazole Target Patient Population U.S. Total Estimated Available Market () Prostate (1) Patients with metastatic castrate resistant prostate cancer (mCRPC) and rising PSA levels no longer responding to androgen deprivation therapy (ADT) or have discontinued use of newer antiandrogen therapies due to lack of efficacy or toxicity Delay the progression of metastatic disease 23,000 high-risk men with metastatic prostate cancer who are no longer responding to currently approved therapies due to biochemical resistance or toxicity \$215M at year 5 (\$843M cumulative from launch) based on Inhibitor Therapeutics estimates of \$4,000 - \$5,000 monthly cost of 2 nd line therapy Lung (2) Patients with advanced non- squamous cell, non-small cell lung cancer (NSCLC) who will be placed on Platinum Doublet/Pemetrexed IV Therapy Improve the current median 8 - 10 month survival achieved with best supportive care for patients who are not eligible for treatment with tyrosine kinase or checkpoint inhibitors 45,000 men and women with late- stage disease who may be treated with chemotherapy if not eligible for other therapies \$270M at year 5 (\$945M cumulative from launch based on Inhibitor Therapeutics estimates of \$4,000 - \$5,000 monthly cost of 2 nd or 3 rd line therapy Skin (3) Patients with BCC (basal cell carcinoma) lesions First indication: BCC tumors in Gorlin Syndrome Patients requiring surgery.
+Cancer Type Therapy Indication Potential for Itraconazole Target Patient Population U.S. Total Estimated Available Market () Prostate (1) Patients with metastatic castrate resistant prostate cancer (mCRPC) and rising PSA levels no longer responding to androgen deprivation therapy (ADT) or have discontinued use of newer anti- androgen therapies due to lack of efficacy or toxicity Delay the progression of metastatic disease 23,000 high-risk men with metastatic prostate cancer who are no longer responding to currently approved therapies due to biochemical resistance or toxicity \$215M at year 5 (\$843M cumulative from launch) based on estimates of \$4,000 - \$5,000 monthly cost of 2 nd line therapy Lung (2) Patients with advanced non- squamous cell, non-small cell lung cancer (NSCLC) who will be placed on Platinum Doublet/Pemetrexed IV Therapy Improve the current median 8 - 10 month survival achieved with best supportive care for patients who are not eligible for treatment with tyrosine kinase or checkpoint inhibitors 45,000 men and women with late- stage disease who may be treated with chemotherapy if not eligible for other therapies \$270M at year 5 (\$945M cumulative from launch based on estimates of \$4,000 - \$5,000 monthly cost of 2 nd or 3 rd line therapy Skin (3) Patients with BCC lesions First indication: BCC tumors in Gorlin Syndrome Patients requiring surgery.
 Potential for follow-on Indication: Patients with BCC facial lesions pending MOHs or other surgical procedures.
-Less toxic therapy than vismodegib or sonidegib for Gorlin Patients to delay surgeries; low toxicity therapy to delay or minimize surgical intervention for head and neck BCC tumors 10,000 Gorlin patients needing chronic BCC therapy; 65,000 BCC patients pending surgical treatment for facial tumors that require excision and potential plastic surgery \$300M for Gorlin patients for which Inhibitor Therapeutics receives a 9% royalty on net sales in the U.S.; and \$600M for patients with BCC facial lesions requiring surgery based upon estimates of \$4,000 - \$5,000 monthly cost of therapy for target populations
+Less toxic therapy than vismodegib or sonidegib for Gorlin Patients to delay surgeries; low toxicity therapy to delay or minimize surgical intervention for head and neck BCC tumors 10,000 Gorlin patients needing chronic BCC therapy; 65,000 BCC patients pending surgical treatment for facial tumors that require excision and potential plastic surgery \$300M for Gorlin patients and \$600M for patients with BCC facial lesions requiring surgery based upon estimates of \$4,000 - \$5,000 monthly cost of therapy for target populations